keithpitt/DKBenchmark/Readme.markdown

 ## How does it work?

 It runs the code in the block you provide x times (default is 100).
-It records how long each iteration of the block takes, and at the and, gives you an average of all the numbers added together.
+It records how long each iteration of the block takes, and at the end, gives you a number that represents the average time for all the iterations.

 ## Notes on benchmarking code